2026 Maryland House of Delegates election: District 42A

 District 42A encompasses north Baltimore County, including Glencoe, Hereford, and Phoenix.
-Two-term Republican incumbent Nino Mangione, who was re-elected with 58.6 percent of the vote in 2022, is retiring to run for the Baltimore County Council in 2026.
+Two-term Republican incumbent Nino Mangione, who was re-elected with 58.6 percent of the vote in 2022, announced in November 2024 that he would run for the Baltimore County Council in 2026.
+He resigned from the Maryland House of Delegates on June 1, 2026, after being appointed to the Baltimore County Council following the resignation of councilmember Wade Kach.